“I am not your father’s brother. I’m your mother’s brother.”

 “We ended the second invasion when we forced the Yunai back through the dark doorway and off our world.”
 I said knowingly.
 “What does this have to do with you?”

 “After the fighting, I made my way outside of Stormwind and found a farm and sizable manor still in tact.
 I decided to make it my home.
 So many of us had been killed in the war, I did not expect a wealthy landowner to show up to claim it.”

 “No,” Maron said.
 “Your mother and father had passed by now.
 It was only you left.”

 “So it was the Sepher Manor?”

-“That’s right, and while no one claimed it as their own, several nobles were aware of who it belonged to and challenged me to prove that I had a claim.
+“That’s right, and while no one claimed it as their own, several nobles were aware of who it belonged to.
+They challenged me to prove that I had a claim.
 I, being quite a fool, declared myself the son of Ciganis Sepher and demanded that they disprove my claim.”

 “What did they do?”

 Maron chuckled.
 “Well, that’s the funny part.
 You see, back during the fighting, we had raided the old Stormwind bank to look for any metals we could forge into weapons.
 We’d found nothing but wealth and riches.
 Some of it was reclaimed by surviving nobles, some of it was claimed by frauds… save for one.
 The Sepher vault, still protected by Ciganis’ spells.
 The nobles stated that it was a type of blood magic that Ciganis had used to protect his wealth and that only Sepher blood could open it.
 So, to prove myself, I would simply open the vault and claim my gold.”